-- 14. The Performance Report must also provide details of the adjusted operating position (AOP) for Academic Year 2019-20.
+- 15. The Performance Report must also provide details of the AOP for Academic Year 2020-21.
 The SOCI presents the financial performance during the accounting period in accordance with the SORP.
 The AOP is intended to reflect the underlying operating performance after allowing for material one-off or distorting items required by the SORP or other items outwith the control of the institution.
 The AOP is therefore designed to smooth any volatility in reported results arising from FRS 102 and also to recognise that some of the reported costs do not have an immediate cash impact on the institution.
 Institutions should explain what these adjustments are and why they have been made.
-All adjusting items included in this calculation must be visible (i.e. separately disclosed) in the SOCI or notes as appropriate and should be cross-referenced from the AOP table. - 15.
+All adjusting items included in this calculation must be visible (i.e. separately disclosed) in the SOCI or notes as appropriate and should be cross-referenced from the AOP table. - 16.
 Colleges should not reflect the impact of COVID-19 as separate adjustments to the AOP.
-Whilst the impact is significant, colleges should ensure that the narrative in the performance report adequately explains the impact of COVID-19 on the current year results. - 16.
-The template for the computation of the AOP is shown in Appendix 7. - 17.
-It is important that the calculation of the adjusted operating position is consistent with other disclosures within the Performance Report and accounts. - 18.
-To ensure correct completion of the AOP and consistency across the sector, institutions should submit the AOP calculation, together with draft accounts, to SFC for review prior to the accounts being signed off.
+Whilst the impact is significant, colleges should ensure that the narrative in the performance report adequately explains the impact of COVID-19 on the current year results. - 17.
+The template for the computation of the AOP is shown in Appendix 7. - 18.
+It is important that the calculation of the AOP is consistent with other disclosures within the Performance Report and accounts.

+19. To ensure correct completion of the AOP and consistency across the sector, institutions should submit the AOP calculation, together with draft accounts, to SFC for review prior to the accounts being signed off.
 Institutions are encouraged to submit the AOP as early as possible to allow time for review.